Bayesian parameter estimation of stellar-mass black-hole binaries with LISA: Analysis approach

 \subsection{Implementation}

 The noise-orthogonal TDI outputs $d$ on which the LISA GW analysis is based need to be computed from intermediate TDI data products, e.g. the TDI Michelson observables $X$, $Y$, and $Z$~\cite{2004PhRvD..69b2001S,2005PhRvD..71b2001V}.
-The details of this complex and crucial step are under active investigation.
+Note that the noise-orthogonal data channels $A$, $E$, and $T$ first introduced in the literature~\cite{2002PhRvD..66l2002P} were constructed from the Sagnac variables $\alpha$, $\beta$, and $\gamma$ and are therefore slightly different from the ones we are using here.
 Here for concreteness and to consistently interface with the data currently generated within the LDCs, we start from $X$, $Y$, and $Z$.
 This step will need to be revised in the future as the interplay between the raw phase-meter data and the actual GW analysis becomes clearer.